Skip to main content

 CREATE DISTRIBUTION

-This command is used to create a new distribution with the specified name.
-Optionally, you can specify the column types for the distribution using the COLUMN TYPES clause.
-Optionally, you can specify a default shard for distribution using the “DEFAULT SHARD” clause.
+Creates a sharding distribution with a distribution identifier and key column types.
+A distribution defines the sharding key type layout used by attached relations and key ranges.
+Optionally, specify a default shard to route records that do not match any key range.
 For composite sharding keys (multiple columns), specify multiple types separated by commas.
-You can append hash after a column type to apply hash-based distribution to that column.
+You can append “hash” after a column type to apply hash-based distribution to that column.

-where types is a comma-separated list of column types (e.g., "integer, varchar" for composite keys)
+where types is a comma-separated list of column types for the distribution key,

-where type is one of: VARCHAR, INTEGER, INT, UUID, optionally followed by "hash" keyword
+and each type is one of: INTEGER, INT, VARCHAR, UUID (VARCHAR/INTEGER may be followed by HASH)

 Examples: